-Located in Portugal, in the heart of Lisbon’s charming Estrela district, a formerly vacant commercial space has undergone the ultimate 40-week transformation, revealing itself as a health-centric fitness and social hub called Members Club.
+Located in Portugal, in the heart of Lisbon’s charming Estrela district, a formerly vacant commercial space has undergone the ultimate 40-week transformation, revealing itself as a health-centric fitness and social hub called The Gladstone.
 Designed by local architecture practice Studio Gameiro, the soul-soothing space corrals a private gym, yoga studio, lounge, bar, cafe, spa and therapy facilities under the one worldly roof.
 “Our client sought to bring an international vibe to the club,” says architect and studio founder João Gameiro.
 “We proposed an earthy, warm and global aesthetic, where local craftsmanship and Portuguese materials are shown subtly throughout.”

 The club caters for activities ranging from sweat burning sessions to social pursuits and moments of solitude.
 As such, different atmospheres unfold across the footprint.
 Members are welcome to work-out on the open gym floor and in the studio or relax in the lounge and bar areas, each delineated by gentle shifts in floor level, drifts of indoor plantings or full-height sheer curtains.
 Adding to the flexibility of the space, the wellness club is also fit for exhibitions, talks and private events at night.

 The Gladstone members club in Lisbon by Studio Gameiro